GameStop stock is falling after Reddit surge. Here's why that's not a surprise

 What's the company worth?

 On Dec.
 1, GameStop's stock price was $15.80 a share, which gave it a market value of slightly more than $1 billion.
 As of Friday, the retailer's shares were trading at $325 apiece, valuing the company at more than $22 billion.
 That put it at No. 464 on the Fortune 500 list, right behind video game publisher Activision Blizzard.
 The jump in stock price vaulted the value of GameStop over that of game publishers Ubisoft, Take-Two and Square Enix.
-Tuesday saw shares prices drop down to $90, which would bring down the company's value to just more than $6 billion.
+Wednesday saw shares go up slightly in price to $92.41, which brings the company's market cap to $6.4 billion.

 Was GameStop going to go out of business?